Author Spotlight with Erik Christopher Martin

-- Nov 16
+- Nov 16, 2025

-- 3 min read
+- 2 min read

-For our first Q&A, Foster Book Club is excited to feature Erik Christopher Martin, a county social worker by day and children's book author in his spare time.
+For our first author spotlight, Foster Book Club is excited to feature Erik Christopher Martin, a county social worker by day and children's book author in his spare time.
 With his background in writing books for kids and serving the children's community, Erik is the perfect person to help kick off our first blog post.
 Welcome to the Club, Erik!

 Q: Why is reading books important for kids in foster care?